nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 * **Architecture**: The high-level design and structure of the application consisting of components such as UI, Model and Storage
 * **Archive**: Moving a contact to a secondary space in the address book of less importance
 * **CLI (Command Line Interface)**: A user interface that is based on interaction with the terminal or console
-* **ClickConnect**: A client management tool used to store contact details, such as names and phone numbers
 * **Client**: A customer of the target user (ie. people engaging the services of a Freelance Photographer)
 * **Command**: An object representing a user commend, created by parsing user input
 * **Commons**: A collection of shared resources or classes used by multiple parts of the application
 * **Contact**: A person of whose details are stored in the address book
-* **GUI (Graphical User Interface)**: The visual interface of the ClickConnect that users interact with
+* **GUI (Graphical User Interface)**: The visual interface of the FitBook that users interact with
 * **JSON (JavaScript Object Notation)**:  A lightweight data-interchange format used for storing and transporting data
 * **JavaFX**: A set of graphics and media packages that enables developers to design, create, test and debug client applications
 * **Logic**: Refers to the component responsible for interpreting and executing user inputs
 * **Low-end devices**: Computers or devices with limited processing power, memory, and hardware
 * **Mainstream OS**: Windows, Linux, Unix, MacOS
-* **Model**: In the context of ClickConnect, it refers to the component that holds and manages application data
+* **Model**: In the context of FitBook, it refers to the component that holds and manages application data
 * **ObservableList**: A unmodifiable list that automatically notifies to UI to update whenever the data changes
 * **Parser**: A class responsible for parsing user input into command objects
 * **PlantUML**: A tool for creating UML diagrams from plain text